brightsparklabs/appcli/README.md

 The `docker-compose.yml` can be templated by renaming to `docker-compose.yml.j2`, and setting variables within the `settings.yml` file as described in the Installation section.

+Stack variables can be set within the `stack-settings.yml` file as described in the `Build configuration template directories` section.

 ## Installation

 ### Add the library to your python CLI application